Contents

 Advantages:

-• As a cloud solution, Arcserve Cloud Direct does not have to be physically attached to a company’s server using some form of hardware appliance, it can provide cloud-native backup and recovery options after virtual deployment
+- As a cloud solution, Arcserve Cloud Direct need not be physically attached to a company’s server using some form of hardware appliance.
+It can provide cloud-native backup and recovery options after virtual deployment.

-• Arcserve has plenty of different software and solutions to choose from, and Cloud Direct specifically boasts a surprisingly long list of IT-grade features when it comes to its data protection capabilities – including disaster recovery, backup operations, restore tasks, and more
+- Arcserve has many different software and solutions to choose from, and Cloud Direct specifically boasts a surprisingly long list of IT-grade data protection capabilities, including disaster recovery, backup operations, restore tasks, and more.

-• Despite the fact that Arcserve’s cloud solution boasts a large variety of complex features and capabilities, most of these features are surprisingly easy to work with and should be easy to work with for practically any IT specialist out there
+- Despite boasting a large variety of complex features and capabilities, Arcserve is surprisingly easy to work with and should be easy for practically any IT specialist out there to work with.

 Shortcomings:

-• Arcserve’s lack of support for any kind of mobile device may be a dealbreaker for some potential customers, purely because of how many mobile devices are used inside of a single company on a regular basis
+- Arcserve’s lack of support for any kind of mobile device may be a dealbreaker for some potential customers, simply because of the vast number of mobile devices being used inside of the single company on a regular basis

-• There is no public information about the pricing of Arcserve’s cloud solution, but the variety of different expert-level features make sure that this particular offering would not be suitable for smaller businesses whatsoever, and the lack of any kind of approximate pricing may even turn some of the bigger clients away
+- There is no public information about the pricing of Arcserve’s cloud solution, but the variety of different expert-level features make it likely that this particular offering would not be suitable for smaller businesses whatsoever, and the lack of any kind of approximate pricing may turn even some larger clients away

-• Arcserve Cloud Direct may be a cloud-centric solution, but the fact that it does not have any form of data deduplication to reduce storage requirements is not a good look from the competitive standpoint
+- Arcserve Cloud Direct may be a cloud-centric solution, but the fact that it does not have any form of data deduplication to reduce storage requirements is not a a competitive position.

-• Some of Arcserve’s tools and offerings are not as tightly integrated as they perhaps should be, causing potential pain to the user.
+- Some of Arcserve’s tools and offerings are not as tightly integrated as they perhaps should be, causing difficulties for their users.

 Pricing:

-• Arcserve does not usually reveal any kind of pricing information about its solutions publicly.
-As such, the only way to receive such information for a company is for that company to request a personalized quote.
+- Arcserve does not usually reveal any kind of pricing information about its solutions publicly.
+As such, the only way to receive such information for a company is for the company to request a personalized quote.

 Customer reviews (original spelling):